HKH515/VLN56/README.md

 > John Appleseed
 Please write the profession of the person:
 > Software Tester
-Please write some description of the person:
+Please write a description of the person:
 > This is a very detailed description.
-Please write the year the person was born:
+Please write the year that the person was born:
 > 1984
-Please write the year the person died, if the person is still alive enter 0:
+Please write the year that the person died, if the person is still alive enter 0:
 > 2011
-Enter the sex of the person
+Enter the sex of the person:
 (m) Male
 (f) Female
 (o) Other